Queton1-1/DCS-Persistent-World-Script/README.md

     --sanitizeModule('io' ),
     --sanitizeModule('lfs' ),

-Dont forget to se t few parameters in the top of the script for every use.
+Dont forget to set few parameters in the top of the script for every use.
 (Time between saves & filename prefix)

 -- Use --
 Easy